Michael K. McLendon

 Dean of the School of Education, Baylor University

 Download CV | Download Bio | Website

-A seventh generation Texan, Dr. McLendon earned his Ph.D. in higher education policy from the University of Michigan, an M.S. in higher education from Florida State University, and a B.A. in political science from Baylor University.
-His early professional experiences include having worked as an aide to a member of the United States Senate and as a policy analyst with the Higher Education Committee of the Florida House of Representatives.
+A seventh generation Texan, Dr. McLendon earned his Ph.D. in higher education policy from the University of Michigan.
+His early professional experiences include having worked as a staff member in both the United States Senate and Florida House of Representatives.

 - Ph.D.
 Higher Education Policy, University of Michigan

 Publications, Speeches and Presentations

 - McLendon, M.K., D. Tandberg, & N. Hillman.
 (In press).
 Financing college opportunity: An analysis of factors influencing state spending on student financial aid and campus appropriations from 1990 to 2012.
 The ANNALS of the American Academy of Political and Social Science.

 - Perna, L.W., M.K.
 McLendon, & M. Klein.
 (In Press).
 State policies and higher education attainment: Insights and implications for state policymakers.
 The ANNALS of the American Academy of Political and Social Science.